OlhaV/MyRepository/README.md

 # MyRepository
 My first repository

-This is what I've edited.
+This is my first project in Front-end.